Skip navigation

 In 2021, Washington state took the lead by creating the Universal Health Care Commission.
 The purpose of the commission is to:

-• Create immediate and impactful changes in the health care access and delivery system in Washington.
+• Creates immediate and impactful changes in health care access and the delivery system in Washington.

 Blog